TimotheeCharrierElsys/YOLO-FPGA-VHDL/docs/source/docs/deep_learning.rst

 of the convolution kernel with the layer's input matrix.
 There are also other layers that perform operations such as pooling, batch normalization, and activation functions.

-The following Figure illustrates the architecture of VGG16, a popular CNN model:
+The following Figure illustrates the architecture of VGG16, a popular CNN model (created by `kennethleungty <https://github.com/kennethleungty/Neural-Network-Architecture-Diagrams>`_):

 .. image:: ../_static/images/deep_learning/vgg16_architecture.svg
    :alt: CNN Architecture